“All I could think about was my baby girl…”

 “There was no way in this world I was going to let the cancer beat me.
 I knew I had to be here for her and I am.
 She is my rock and kept me together and that’s why I’m here today.”

-Keira, a mother of four, always put her marriage and children before her own needs.
+Keira, a mother of three, always put her marriage and children before her own needs.
 She ended up putting off her Pap-test for 7 years – and had pre-cancerous cells found when she “finally thought to take care of herself” and booked a cervical screening.

 “I thank my lucky stars I didn’t leave it any longer.
 My 3 little kids need me around a lot longer and prevention is better than cure.”